kazuyamarino/nsy-docs/USERGUIDE.md

 ---

 ### Routes
-NSY Routing system using classes from [Macaw route by Noah Buscher](https://github.com/noahbuscher/macaw), and it's located in the `system/routes` directory.
+NSY Routing system using classes from [Macaw route by Noah Buscher](https://github.com/noahbuscher/macaw), and it's located in the `System/Routes` directory.

 ```
-├── routes
+├── Routes
     │   ├── Api.php
     │   └── Web.php
 ```